syanix/SupplyChainSystem/context-cicd.md

 ### API Deployment

+The API deployment process now uses the `deploy-api.yml` workflow:

-1. The build workflow creates a deployment package with all necessary files
+1. **Manual Trigger**: The workflow is manually triggered with required confirmation.
-2. The deployment workflow downloads the package and extracts it
+2. **Environment Selection**: The target environment (staging or production) is specified.
-3. The deployment workflow uses Fly.io CLI to deploy the API
+3. **Artifact Selection**: The build artifacts to deploy are selected (latest or specific build).
+4. **Deployment**: The API is deployed to Fly.io using the appropriate configuration.
-4. Health checks verify the deployment was successful
+5. **Verification**: Health checks verify the deployment was successful.
+6. **Rollback**: Automatic rollback occurs if verification fails.

-### Frontend Deployment
+### Web Deployment

-1. The build workflow creates a deployment package with pre-built Next.js artifacts
-2. The deployment workflow downloads the package and extracts it
-3. The deployment workflow uses Vercel CLI to deploy the frontend with the `--prebuilt` flag
+The Web deployment process now uses the `deploy-web.yml` workflow:

+1. **Manual Trigger**: The workflow is manually triggered with required confirmation.
+2. **Environment Selection**: The target environment (staging or production) is specified.
+3. **Artifact Selection**: The build artifacts to deploy are selected (latest or specific build).
-4. The deployment is automatically available at the Vercel URL
+4. **Deployment**: The Web frontend is deployed to Vercel using the `--prebuilt` flag.
+5. **Verification**: Health checks verify the deployment was successful.

+### Combined Deployment

+The combined deployment process uses the `deploy.yml` workflow:

+1. **Manual Trigger**: The workflow is manually triggered with required confirmation.
+2. **Component Selection**: The components to deploy (API, Web, or both) are selected.
+3. **Environment Selection**: The target environment (staging or production) is specified.
+4. **Parallel Execution**: Selected deployment workflows are triggered in parallel.
+5. **Independent Verification**: Each deployment is independently verified.

 ## Environment Configuration